-• A leaf disk assay modified from Gent (2008)1 was used to evaluate the phenylamide sensitivity status of WI P. humuli populations in 2015 and 2016
+• A leaf disk assay modified from Gent (2008) was used to evaluate the phenylamide sensitivity status of WI P. humuli populations in 2015, 2016, and 2017

-• Isolates of P. humuli were collected from intact spikes in August of 2015 and April-June of 2016 from 5 hop yard locations in 4 counties (Figs. 1 & 2)
+• Isolates of P. humuli were collected from basal spikes from 8 hop yard locations in 6 counties (Table 1, Fig. 2)

-• Leaf disks sourced from 'Nugget' hop plants maintained in a disease-free greenhouse on the campus of University of Wisconsin-Madison; disks applied to media 24 hr prior to pathogen inoculation (Fig. 4) • Petri plates prepared with 10 ml of 1% water agar (control) or 10 ml 1% water agar amended with 25 μg/ml of mefenoxam (Ridomil Gold[®] SL, Syngenta) (Fig. 3)
+• Leaf disks sourced from susceptible 'Nugget' hop plants maintained in a disease-free greenhouse on the campus of University of Wisconsin-Madison; disks applied to media 24 hr prior to pathogen inoculation (Fig. 3)

+• Petri plates prepared with 10 ml of 1% water agar (control) or 10 ml 1% water agar amended with 25 μg/ml of mefenoxam (Ridomil Gold® SL, Syngenta) (Fig. 4)